aayush4515/mobile-app-dev-course/README.md

 - Project 9: MoonShot <br />
 A multipage app that enables users to learn abou NASA's Artemis Missions.

+- Project 10: Cars <br />
+A cars listing app made using the MVVP Pattern.

+- Project 11: Weather App <br />
+An app that gives the current weather details of a particular location based on Zip Code.
+Concepts learned: APIs, Web Services, JSON.

 (More projects will be added as the course progresses.)

 ---